• Skip to main content

 Target muscles: Quadriceps, hamstrings, gluteus maximus, abductors, adductors, core.

-This exercise develops both of these characteristics and also helps with balance and mobility.
+This exercise develops both characteristics and helps with balance and mobility.

 How to do it: